Optimal Controller and Quantizer Selection for Partially Observable Linear-Quadratic-Gaussian Systems: Optimal Control and Quantization Selection

 where, from \eqref{E:ck_old}, $C_0$ can be written as

-Notice that the effect of the quantizer-selection policy $\gamma^\Theta$ is reflected through the term $C_0$.
+Notice that the effect of the quantizer-selection policy $\gamma^\Theta$ on the cost $J(\gamma^\U,\gamma^\Theta)$ is reflected only through the term $C_0$.
 The optimal quantizer selection policy can thus be found by performing the minimization associated with $C_0$ as represented in \eqref{E:ck}.